Get Started

 4. Run trellis lint in CI.

-The adoption path is intentionally file-by-file, not all-at-once.
+The adoption path is intentionally file-by-file.

-Next Reading
+Next reading